 Visitors to Dayton will find a number of sites that played important roles during the Scopes Trial.
 Thanks largely to the efforts of Bryan College Professor Emeritus Richard Cornelius, many of these sites have been preserved and marked with "Scopes Trial Trail" plaques (designated with an asterisk in the list below).
-A map of Scopes Trial sites with a complete legend can be found at http://www.bryan.edu/1990.html.
+A map of Scopes Trial sites with a complete legend could previously be found at http://www.bryan.edu/1990.html.

 The Rhea County Courthouse and Scopes Trial Museum (Figure 1) is in the center of Dayton.
 Scopes's trial was held in the second-floor courtroom,which still contains several items from the famous trial (for example, the judge's desk and dais rail).*

 FE Robinson's home on the corner of 3rd and Market Streets was the home of "The Hustling Druggist," who helped initiate the Scopes Trial.
 It was occupied by photographers during the proceedings.*

 Darwin Cunnyngham home on Market Street housed journalists during the Scopes Trial.

 McKenzie Law Office, which is adjacent to the Robinson home,was formerly used by Jim McKenzie, the nephew of JG McKenzie and grandson of Ben McKenzie.
 In 2007, Jim McKenzie was a judge in the Rhea Family Court.*

 WC Bailey's boardinghouse on the northeastern corner of 4th and Market Streets was where John Scopes lived when he worked in Dayton.
 Scopes's father, journalist Bugs Baer, and briefly the chimpanzee Joe Mendi also stayed at the house during Scopes's trial.*